A member’s review + tips for if you go

 Between Labor Day & Memorial Day, the museum is open Wednesdays- Sundays.
 We prefer to visit on Wednesdays because it’s typically very quiet!
 Check their calendar for special events.

-** This was NOT a sponsored post, our family just enjoys the museum and I want to provide my readers with as much info as possible.
+** This was NOT a sponsored post, our family just enjoys the museum.
 May contain affiliate links**